stefaniacardenas/sudoku/README.md

 ==================

 This is my fifth week project at Makers Academy.
-It's a website that will allow you to play sudoku online.
+The app allows you to play sudoku online.
-The exercise involves basic math logic, object-oriented-programming, knowledge Strings, Arrays and Hashes, basic knowledge of HTML5 and CSS3.
+The exercise involves basic math logic, object-oriented-programming, knowledge of strings, arrays and hashes, knowledge of HTML5 and CSS3.

+This project is our first project that will be uploaded to the web using Heroku.
+The main aim is to build a greater understanding of the practical application of Ruby code in a live web setting.

-The app has been deployed to Heroku and is available [here] (http://my-sudoku.herokuapp.com).
+My sudoku app is available [here] (http://my-sudoku.herokuapp.com).
 Hope you enjoy it!
 ![alt tag](https://github.com/stefaniacardenas/sudoku/blob/master/public/sudoku.png)